craftingcity/The-Known-World/README.md

 ## Non-Coalition Entities
 ### Dwarven Kingdoms
-The Dwarven Kingdoms of Alaturmen are a proud group of independent communities that answer to their King.
-These communities share a culture of Lawful Neutrality.
-- The Suremantle clan rule [[Mountain Hall]]; a near isolationist group from the [[Deakred Range]]
-- The Actstow clan rule the [[Actstow Hills]] as a bastion of wealth and community dearly intertwined with [[#Cenva Minyo]]
-- The Jammu clan rule the [[Grumbling Hills]] and some of the surrounding area under [[The Democratic Combine of Peoples]]
+There are two Kingdoms of Dwarves on Alaturmen, the [[Dwarven Kingdom Actstow]] and the [[Dwarven Kingdom Suremantle]].

+The Dwarven Kingdom of Actstow is a small but deep monarchy of dwarven miners and artisans.
+They reside in the [[Actstow Hills]], and have a deep partnership with [[#Cenva Minyo]], who reside in the forests south of these hills.
+The Kingdom of Actstow also has a deep partnership with [[Deepburrow]], the

 **Ability Score Increase.** Your Strength score increases by 1, and your Constitution score increases by 1.
 **Languages.** You know at least these two languages; [[Dwarven (language)]] and one "common" language of your choice.
 **Skills.** You are proficient in Intelligence (Investigation), Strength (Athletics), and one set of tools of your choice.
-**Dwarven Training.** You gain proficiency with two kinds of artisan’s tools of your choice.
+**Dwarven-Artisan Training.** You gain proficiency with two kinds of artisan’s tools of your choice.
 Your proficiency bonus is doubled for any ability check you make that uses either of the chosen proficiencies.
 In addition, whenever you make an Intelligence (History) check related to the origin of any architectural construction, you are considered proficient in the History skill and add double your proficiency bonus to the check, instead of your normal proficiency bonus.

 ### Cenva Minyo
 [[Cenva Minyo]] is an elvish phrase that can be understood as "*for the hatred of fire, we are home here*".
 This group was formed in direct opposition to [[Its Greatness|The Great White Flame]] and the [[Great Fires]], and the commoner wishes for nothing more than to smite the [[Its Greatness|White Flame]] from reality.
 For now, these people bide their time making fabrics in the forest south of the [[Actstow Hills]].
 The culture of Cenva Minyo is one of True Neutrality - nothing is worth more than an end to the Flame.